brooksd/revisiting-python-fundamentals/Readme.md

 ## Project 6: Quiz Program
 Serves up Questions for the user to select and validates whether it evaluates to true or not

+## Project 7: Slot Machine
+Project allow user to participate in gambling activities by depositing money and staking on various chances